 Search & Book

-This deal expires on December 9, 2020.
-You can fly before June or between August 16 and September 30, 2021, as long as you respect the minimum stay requirement of 3 days (or a Sunday).
-You can simply use our calendar above to be redirected to Icelandair’s booking site.
+You can fly between January 3 and June 18 as long as you respect the minimum stay requirement of 3 days (or a Sunday).
+You can simply use our calendar above to be redirected to our Travel-Dealz flight search or to Icelandair’s booking site.
 Alternatively, you can check for available dates on Google Flights.

 To add a stopover in Iceland, select Icelandair Stopover when searching for flights on Icelandair’s homepage:

-The tickets are issued in booking class N, meaning that this roundtrip should get you:
+The tickets are issued in booking class U, meaning that this round trip should get you 1,960 miles on Alaska Mileage Plan.
+No other program will credit you any miles for these flights.

 Information & Tips for New York